 What does the fact that medical students are now taught 'big pharma is god' from day one, have to do with our hospital crisis or our health crisis?
 As a former nurse who has experience in rural and big hospitals, in remote area (outback) nursing and more recently private practice, I can answer that with one word.

-In recent months I had the misfortune of presenting at ER with family members and being absolutely horrified at what I saw -
+In recent months I had the misfortune of presenting at ER of new super-hospitals with family members and being absolutely horrified at what I saw -

 Note-takers watching without reaction as patients were bleeding out in front of them, calmly taking notes to put down and leave until someone came along hours later to a near comatose patient.

 Doctors standing around discussing the case, unsure what to do.
 Walk away, only come back when patient's family demands it.

 Coffee given to a kidney failure patient, yet water restricted.

 A small piece of styrofoam lodged in a toddler's ear - simple extraction was overlooked in place of shoving at it with a probe, which resulted in the offending piece being pushed up against the eardrum, requiring surgery.
 Referred to a super hospital for the surgery.
 SIX weeks pass with no contact from this super hospital.
 Mother calls hospital for appointment, comes in and is blamed for the toddler's plight - actually accused of causing the issue as staff refused to believe a doctor would do such a thing.
 Sent home.
 Another appointment is scheduled weeks later.
 By then, the offending piece is lodged and adhered to the eardrum.
 General anaesthetic is required for something that I personally took care of many times in small hospitals during my nursing career.

 Referring for tests, then another appointment back at the doctor, then a visit to a hospital for more tests, then another referral to a physician for advice on whether to operate, then another appointment back at a clinic to determine what the other physician advised.
 No communication between each of the groups involved.